laszlosalanki/Labyrinth/README.md

 ## Megvalósítás

 A program JavaFX grafikus felülettel rendelkezik.
+A stopperóra a 'javafx-stopwatch' órai, a pom pedig a 'homework-template-project' projekten alapszik.

 ___Folyamatban___